top of page

 • Structural framing

-In Idaho, proper attic insulation (often R-49 or greater) is critical for winter efficiency and preventing ice damming.
+In Idaho, proper attic insulation is critical for winter efficiency and preventing ice damming.

 3. Exterior & Structure